telekom-mms/cmcc-operator/docs/custom-resource.md

 The components only use the `urlKey` to configure the MongoDB client.
 You must provide the authentication in the URL, if the MongoDB server requires it.

+### `clientSecretRef.solr`

+While Solr does not use authentication (unless explicitly enabled through a plugin), the operator uses the secrets to configure the Solr Core/collection name and server URL.
+For each collection, two secrets are used: *schemaname*`-leader` and *schemaname*`-follower`.
+The leader can be used to connect to the Solr leader (used for indexing and quick turnaround querying in the Studio and preview); the follower secret connects to the follower instances that replicate the cores from the leader, for example in the Live CAE.

+By default, the following secrets are required:
+* `solr-live-follower`
+* `solr-live-leader`
+* `solr-preview-leader`
+* `solr-studio-leader`

 ### `clientSecretRef.uapi`